 Another difference between magi and prophet is that the prophecy from the prophets is accurate, whereas the oracle from magi is not accurate.
-That the magi from the east came to Jerusalem to ask the help from Herod (Mat 2:1-16), demonstrated that their message is limited and inaccurate.
-The information drawn from pre-China scripture showed that Chinese predicted information about the location, the date and people are all incorrect, the incorrectness can underline the view that magi are the main source for pre-China prediction.
+That the magi from the East came to Jerusalem to ask the help from Herod (Mat 2:1-16) demonstrated that their message is limited and inaccurate.
+The information drawn from pre-China scripture showed that Chinese predicted information about the location, the date and people are all incorrect.
+The incorrectness can underline the view that magi are the main source for pre-China prediction.

-(4) Sage
+d.
+Sage

 Sage refers to a profoundly wise man, especially the one who is discreet, judicious and philosophical.
 In the pre-China time, there are many sages, like KongZi (Confucius), MenZi (Mencius), LaoZi (Daoist), etc. It can be found that their words can be easily connected to the words of the Bible.
-About one-third of Chinese pastors ever quoted them in their preach.
-However, sage's words are mainly focused on wisdom, rarely related to the prediction.
+About one-third of Chinese pastors quote from them in their preaching.
+However, sage's words are mainly focused on wisdom, only rarely related to predictions.

 The most frequently used verb for "son" is Yue, which means speak, talk or utter. (see item 6, chapter IV).
 This could show the importance of the "son."
-However, given that the archaic Chinese language is tense-free, it can be translated as "son will say", it is still hard to interpret them in a prediction way.
+However, given that the archaic Chinese language is tense-free, it can be translated as "son will say."
+It is still hard to interpret them in a predictive way.
 Chinese pre-China documents contain the information of the predicted son, but they do not have future tense—they considered the coming person in the future in the present tense.

 The existing pre-China documents are not reliable.
-Many texts have been confirmed to be modified or deleted during the transmission.
-Hence, it is likely that original texts or original meaning of the texts refer to the prediction.
-The mutation of the texts during the transmission removes the prediction.
+Many texts have been confirmed to be modified or deleted during their transmission.
+Hence, it is likely that original texts or original meaning of the texts refer to predictions.
+The mutation of the texts during their transmission removes the element of prediction.
 However, unless the original documents can be found, the well-known prophecy in pre-China is less likely to come from the Chinese sages.

-The documents of Ru family documents are more likely than other families about the prediction source since its documents contain more "son" than others.
+The documents of Ru family are more likely than other families to be connected to prediction sources, since its documents contain more uses of the word "son" than others.
 Among all Ru's documents, the frequency of "son" in the documents written in BC is higher than in AD. (see Figure-7) It looks like "son" is spread out from pre-China Ru's family.
 However, it does not help to prove that the prediction of son originated from pre-China Ru's family.
 They could be the first to accept and believe the prophecy about the coming son.

 From the above analysis, it can be concluded that, although there exists a lot of close similarities between the features of the usage of the word "son" between the OT and the pre-Qin documents, these pieces of evidence are not enough to prove that pre-China documents belong to prophetic literature and the sages are prophets.
 However, this evidence can prove that the prophecy of the advent of Jesus Christ is well-known in pre-China times.